-The Ocala Campus offers our Patriot Café with made-to-order breakfast, hot luncheon selections, made-to-order subs and salads and a large selection of bakery and snack items.
+The Ocala Campus Patriot Café offers made-to-order breakfasts, hot luncheon selections, made-to-order subs and salads and a large selection of bakery and snack items.
 The Cyber Café at the Ocala Campus offers specialty coffee drinks, ice cream and a variety of bakery items.
 This space offers wireless Internet and is a great place for quiet studying or interacting with friends.
-Full-service catering is also available at the Ocala Campus.
+Full-service catering is also available at the Ocala Campus with the college's own Rosemary and Thyme catering.

 Soft drinks and snacks are available in vending machines in selected locations at the Ocala and Citrus campuses.
 No food or drink is permitted in the classrooms or auditoriums.